EPFL-ADA-2017/ada2017-hw/project/README.md

 6. Do exploratory analysis based on region equality

 # Questions for TAs
 1. Does the Twitter dataset contain dates?
-This would be useful for us to
+This would be useful for us to see bias evolution (over time).
+2. Can we use GDELT 2.0?
+Or the one that is provided is GDELT 1.0?